Stephen T. Cobb: Security awareness and education

 Cobb served for four years on the IT Security Executive Council of CompTIA (2012-2015).
 He frequently worked with Security Our eCity, a non-profit community-wide security awareness organization based in San Diego.
-In that role, he helped organize annual Cyber Boot Camps for middle school and high school students that received national attention.
+In that role, he helped organize an annual Cyber Boot Camp for middle school and high school students that received national attention.
 Cobb has been an invited speaker on information security and data privacy issues in a dozen countries.
 He is also a TEDx speaker.
-Cobb's dissertation for his master of science degree in security and risk management at the University of Leicester addressed aspects of the cybersecurity skills gap.
+Cobb's dissertation for his Master of Science degree in security and risk management at the University of Leicester addressed aspects of the cybersecurity skills gap.

 As a security researcher with ESET, Cobb tracked the effects of security breaches on economic activity.
 For example, in the wake of the Snowden revelations he documented a drop in online shopping and banking.
 In 2018 he fielded a public opinion survey in North America that paralleled prior studies conducted by the European Union (EU), published as the “Special Eurobarometer: Cyber Security.”
 This revealed that nine out of 10 Americans surveyed agreed that cybercrime was “an important challenge to the internal security of the USA."
 The study also revealed high levels of concern about cybercrime in Canada.

 In an effort to spread awareness of emerging threats Cobb has coined words for two related digital security problems: jackware and siegeware.
 He described jackware as "ransomware meets car jacking."
 Siegeware is "the code-enabled ability to make a credible extortion demand based on digitally impaired building functionality."

-Awards
+Awards and nominations

 In 2019, CompTIA presented Cobb with the Tech Champion Award for Industry.
 The Tech Champion Awards are presented to "leaders focused on driving innovation, job growth and advancements for the information technology (IT) industry."
 Previous Tech Champion Award recipients include U.S. Senator Cory Booker and U.S. Representative Anna Eshoo.